BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 06/09/2020
 ---
 It was good Saturday 👍!
 I corrected most of my thesis (I only have minor remarks left from the promoter), met with my cousin and we went together to the pool 🙂.
 In the evening my cousin came to me, we made burgers and talked about God 🤗!
 Aaa... and still in the morning (around 11 am so I don't know if it's such a morning 😅) I was on a bike.
 This is what I call a good day 👊!
 And today's plan is as standard as on Sunday - rest, visit, enjoy life 😉😉.

+07/09/2020
+---
+Beautiful Sunday 🤗.
+After the morning service I ate a light dinner at home and then went for a barbecue to my cousins.
+There was a handful of friends and we could spend time together.
+In the evening I went to the second service and after that I started writing on a messenger with a girl who I think I love 🤫.
+The plan for today is to visit my friend and run or ride a bicycle together and additionally make corrections to my thesis 🙂.

+08/09/2020
+---
+Yesterday I met with my friend after about 3 weeks!
+We went out on bikes together and talked a lot 🙂🙂.
+I also managed to make corrections to my thesis - although not everything is perfect, but frankly speaking I have other priorities.
+Today I would like to start writing an article for my blog but what's also important, I'm planning to visit my friend again only this time his whole family in his apartment 😛.

+09/09/2020
+---
+Yesterday I did not manage to write an article on my blog but I visited my friend and his family 😍😇.
+We had a nice time, we talked about various topics.
+Today I would like to start writing this article but we will see what this day brings...
+Surely, if the weather will be quite nice, I want to go out on a bike 👍💪.

+10/09/2020
+---
+Yesterday it was nice weather and I went cycling - I did 40 km 🚴💪.
+The weather was so nice that in the late afternoon (evening) I decided to offer my friend a walk and that's how we spent the evening - talking and walking 🙃.
+Of course for this reason I didn't have enough time for a blog article, but it's okay - these are important and more important things.
+Today I will deal with the article 😛.

+11/09/2020
+---
+The next day passed and I still haven't started to write an article on the blog 🙄🙄.
+I always have an excuse, e.g. yesterday I had a lot of work to do, then I had to and wanted to run away, then I went to the evening service and when I started writing an article I started an interesting discussion on God's matters with my roommate 😅.
+Maybe tonight will be a good day, although it may be hard because I want to go out on a bike, and what the evening will bring is unknown 😀.

+12/09/2020
+---
+Yesterday there was a lot going on 😮.
+First of all, we had a lot of problems at work, all week long.
+There were so many problems that I said right away - Friday after 3 pm I am unavailable!
+And that's how it was, right after work I went on a bike and did 40 km to get some good stress off 😄.
+Later a friend of mine spoke to me if I wanted to go for a run and well...
+I didn't refuse - so we ran 5.5 km 😝.
+After the run I went to him and ate some unhealthy food + I talked to him and his wife 🙂.At the end of the day I still managed to write an article on the blog - I was totally surprised because I kept postponing it and as it turned out it was enough to start properly!
+Cool 👍!

+13/09/2020
+---
+It was a well spent Saturday 👍.
+I read a lot, I was with my friend on bicycles and in the evening our cousins came to my brother and sister-in-law so we could have a good time 😍.
+It is Sunday today and as usual on Sunday I have no plans, although I would like to cycle because last night I ate a lot of junk food 😋.